 The Master of Arts in Education provides candidates the opportunity to pursue a rigorous interdisciplinary study of the foundations of education.
 This advanced degree is suited for anyone interested in developing expertise in curriculum development, teaching practices and program evaluation.

+The program is available from our campuses in Forest Grove and Eugene.
 Many MAE courses are available in summer, evening and weekends.
 Candidates may enroll in upper-division undergraduate courses if instructors agree to offer the courses for graduate credit.

 Upon admission, candidates meet with a faculty adviser to individualize their program of study.

 The program culminates in a research project through which candidates explore an essential question identified through their course of study.
 This project is guided by a university faculty mentor.
 Candidates publicly present their findings.